rodekruis/relief-app/docs/source/index.rst

 - **Easy** to use and **fast** to set up.
 - Works both **online** on multiple devices and **offline** on a single device.
 - Supports multiple, independent distributions at the same time.
-- Does **not** keep track of multiple distribution to same beneficiaries.
-The intended use case is **one-off distributions**, i.e. each beneficiary receiving aid only once.
+- Does **not** support deduplication of beneficiaries across distributions, i.e. does **not** check if a beneficiary is a recipient in a different distribution.
-- Does **not** support multiple, distinct items for each beneficiary.
+- Does **not** support distribution of multiple, distinct items to each beneficiary.
 - Does **not** support role-based access control.

-Check out the :doc:`usage` section for further information, including how to :doc:`installation` it yourself.
+Check out the :doc:`usage` section for further information, including how to :doc:`install <installation>` it yourself.

 .. note::